Subscribe now and receive weekly newsletters with educational materials, new courses, interesting posts, popular books, and much more!

 Appended below are Darrell Holley’s Shakespeare allusions from Churchill’s last great history.
 Among other things, I was struck by Sir Winston’s assertion that famous myths have their place in national literature.
 In describing the death of the Duke of Clarence, Churchill alluded to Shakespeare’s account that he was drowned in a butt of Malmsey.
 “Why should it not be true?”
 Churchill asks (Birth of Britain, 477).

 This is not the only instance in his History where Churchill the romantic trumps Churchill the historian.
 Professor David Dilks recounts a similar episode related by Bill Deakin, Churchill’s literary assistant.
 Churchill had insisted on including the story (generally regarded as myth) that King Alfred the Great (849-899) served as kitchen-boy to a Saxon housewife.
 She once upbraided the King for not rescuing her cakes, which were burning in her oven while Alfred was distracted by preparations for a crucial battle with the Danes.
-“At times of crisis,” Churchill told Deakin, “myths have their historical importance.”
+“At times of crisis,” Churchill told Deakin, “myths have their historical importance.
+The cakes symbolized a myth of British resistance in their sternest hour against the foreign invader, and were the source of inspiration to those dim distant figures, the Counts of the Saxon shore, striving to defend the island.”

 For a man with so little formal education, Churchill was an impressive scholar.
 From his appreciation for Shakespeare and the other classics came his broad appreciation of Western civilization.
 Speaking at Harvard in 1943, in the midst of war, he found an opportunity to convey that sense in noble words: